giildas/space-maze/README.md

 ### Inspiration

+This started as a small project to try different algorithms

-This project has been inspired by videos from [Dan Shiffman](https://thecodingtrain.com/CodingChallenges/), and is a mashup of different videos from him : maze generation algorithm, asteroids, etc.
+This project has been inspired by videos from [Dan Shiffman](https://thecodingtrain.com/CodingChallenges/), and is a mashup of different coding challenges from him : maze generation algorithm, asteroids, etc.

+For the frontlight of the ship, I was heavily inspired by code from [javidx9](https://www.youtube.com/watch?v=fc3nnG2CG8U), and the [github repo here](https://github.com/OneLoneCoder/olcPixelGameEngine/blob/master/OneLoneCoder_PGE_ShadowCasting2D.cpp)

 ## Code : mini canvas framework